cypress-io/cypress-documentation/content/guides/component-testing/vue/quickstart.md

 ### Your First Component Test

-To get started, go back to the Cypress test app and, in the "Create your first spec" screen, click "Create from Vue component".
+To get started, go back to the Cypress test app and, in the "Create your first spec" screen, click "Create from component".

-A modal will pop up listing all the components that is found in your app.
+A modal will pop up listing all the components that are found in your app.
 Select the **Stepper.vue** component:

 <DocsImage
   src="/img/guides/component-testing/create-from-component-vue.jpg">